-On March 29, 2018, the Commission issued an Order which set this matter for hearing, established deadlines for the submission of intervention petitions, intervenor testimony, and DEC's rebuttal testimony, required the provision of appropriate public notice, and mandated compliance with certain discovery guidelines.
+On March 29, 2018, the Commission issued an Order Scheduling Hearing, Requiring Filing of Testimony, Establishing Discovery Guidelines and Requiring Public Notice, in which the Commission set this matter for hearing; established deadlines for the submission of intervention petitions, intervenor testimony, and DEC rebuttal testimony; required the provision of appropriate public notice; and mandated compliance with certain discovery guidelines.

-The following parties filed petitions and were allowed to intervene in this proceeding: North Carolina Sustainable Energy Association, Carolina Utility Customers Association, Inc., Rutherford Electric Membership Corporation (Rutherford EMC), and Blue Ridge Electric Membership Corporation (Blue Ridge EMC).
-The intervention and participation by the Public Staff are recognized pursuant to N.C.G.S. § 62-15(d) and Commission Rule R1-19(e).
+The North Carolina Sustainable Energy Association ("NCSEA"), the Carolina Utility Customers Association, Incorporated, Rutherford Electric Membership Corporation, and Blue Ridge Electric Membership Corporation filed separate petitions to intervene in this docket, and the interventions were allowed by the Commission.
+The intervention and participation by the Public Staff are recognized pursuant to G.S. § 62-15(d) and Commission Rule R1-19(e).